jez500/chorus/readme.md

 - select chorus

 ## Using
-Add your music sources and do a full music scan in xbmc.
+Add your music/movies sources and do a full music/video scan in xbmc.
 Then simply go to the address of the computer running xbmc in your browser (if you are using a port number add that to the url) eg.